tainstr/misura.doc/flash/models.rst

 It is thus advisable not only to set the :ref:`model_start_values` and :ref:`model_flash_geometry` to reasonable values, but also check that parameter's ranges are plausible given other material's property.

-Ranges are accessible by right-click on the option's label, then **Ranges** submenu, as explained in :ref:`option_menu`.
+Ranges are accessible by right-click on the option's label, then enter the :ref:`option_range_menu`, and edit minimum/maximum values.

 .. _model_minimization: